Dudley Group NHS Foundation Trust

-Dudley Group NHS Foundation Trust runs Russells Hall Hospital and Guest Hospital in Dudley and Corbett Hospital Outpatient Centre, in Stourbridge, West Midlands, England.
+The Dudley Group NHS Foundation Trust runs Russells Hall Hospital and Guest Hospital in Dudley and Corbett Hospital Outpatient Centre, in Stourbridge, West Midlands, England.
 It also provides community health services to the borough.

+History

+The Dudley Group of Hospitals NHS Trust was established in 1994, taking responsibility for services previously provided by Dudley Health Authority.
+The Trust achieved foundation trust status in October 2008.

+The Trust acquired the Adult Services division of Dudley Primary Care Trust in April 2011, gaining approval to change its name to The Dudley Group NHS Foundation Trust.

 It agreed in July 2015 to join the Black Country Alliance with Sandwell and West Birmingham Hospitals NHS Trust and Walsall Healthcare NHS Trust.
 The trusts plan to create a jointly owned Company Limited by Guarantee which will enable them to jointly bid for contracts.
 There will also be some consolidation of administrative functions like payroll, information technology and estates.

 Performance

 The trust which employs 4,500 staff in 2014, was planning to reduce its staff by about 400 between 2014 and 2016 in order to deal with its £6.7 million deficit.

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 4,177 full-time equivalent staff and a sickness absence rate of 3.8%.
 72% of staff recommend it as a place for treatment and 67% recommended it as a place to work.

 The trust was given four enforcement notices in 2018 by the Care Quality Commission because of continued concerns regarding patient safety at the "inadequate" A&E department at Russells Hall Hospital.